-** For yourself or given as a gift to a friend, family member or colleague, my service coaches writers on all levels in effective writing with focus and clarity, while helping organize your ideas, support your drafts, and polish your manuscripts, as well as mentoring the self-publishing process.
-Love to mentor writers from any genre.
+**For yourself or given as a gift to a friend, family member or colleague, my service also mentors writers and authors on all levels of effective writing with focus and clarity, while helping organize your ideas, support your drafts, and polish your manuscripts, as well as coaching the self-publishing process.

 **Twelve years of prolific equestrian magazine writing resulted in around 120 published articles for publications including Equine Journal, Horse Connection, Horse International and its annual “L’Annee Hippique”, The PRE Horse, Conquistador: The World of Spanish Horses, Horse of Kings, and my own column in California Riding magazine.